Making this homemade chicken broth recipe is so easy. Simply place the ingredients in a large pot, bring them to a boil, then simmer.

 One option is to just throw the chicken out.
 But if you can't bring yourself to do that, use it in recipes such as chicken patties or turkey patties (replacing the turkey with chicken).

 The same goes for the vegetables - they will be limp and lifeless at this point.
-If you want to serve your broth with vegetables, it's best to add them to it after it's ready and cook them just until they are tender-crisp.
+If you want to serve your broth with vegetables, it's best to add them after the broth is ready and cook them just until they are tender-crisp.

 It is.
 The homemade version is richer and far more flavorful than store-bought broth.
 There's truly no comparison.